-A devoted educator, Ms. Woodberry has taught voice and piano lessons for over almost ten years.
-She currently teaches with Opal Music Studio in Old Town Alexandria, VA and Music on the Hill in Washington, DC.
+A devoted educator, Ms. Woodberry has taught voice and piano lessons for over ten years.
+She currently teaches with Opal Music Studio in Old Town Alexandria, VA.
 She studied Vocal Pedagogy and Piano Pedagogy at Augustana College, and her students have earned lead roles in school and community theatres and attended major summer music programs around the country.
-Ms. Woodberry enjoys crafting her lesson plans according to her students' personal goals, learning styles, and level of ability and has experience teaching students ages 5-60.
+Ms. Woodberry enjoys crafting her lesson plans according to her students' personal goals, learning styles, and level of ability and has experience teaching students ages 5+.

 Ms. Woodberry is a recent graduate of the Master of Music in Vocal Performance program at Peabody Institute of the Johns Hopkins University and studied with Tony Arnold.
 She attended Augustana College, where she graduated cum laude with a Bachelor of Arts degree in Music.
 She received a Peabody Talent Award and the George Castelle Memorial Award, and was the recipient of the J & R Hendren Music Award for her dedication to music in the classroom and on the stage.
 She currently resides in DC and studies with Elizabeth Daniels.